A New Class Of

 You will have to trust me on this, but once you have used a brush cutter with a longer shaft, you will wonder how you ever managed with a short shaft and you will never want to go back to a short shaft.
 I know this, because I find I have to force myself too used one of the review brush cutters with the standard length shaft, to even do a review of them.

 The plan is to offer two different shafts lengths, 1800mm and 2000mm long to suit the different heights of brush cutter users.
 However this will not just be a longer shaft, it will also be designed to minimise vibration as well.
-The problem is, making a longer shaft, creates a lot of other issues.
-Just imagine a longer piano string, vibration and resonance all change for the worse.

 Hopefully this is something that Honda will fix, but the GX35 fuel tank has a problem, at least with some engines in some countries.